nostr-resources/nostr-resources.github.io/index.md

 ---

-# Privacy on Relays
+## Privacy Gotchas

-Your internet protocol (IP) address is exposed to the relays you connect to.
-If you want to improve your privacy, consider utilizing a service that masks your IP address (e.g. a VPN) from trackers online.
-You can also connect to Iris messenger on Tor Browser, which will mask your IP address.
+Your IP address is exposed to the relays you connect to, so consider using a VPN or similar.
+Some clients also support connecting via Tor.
+Tor nostr relays exist.
+Not all clients support Tor nostr relays.

-The relay also learns which public keys you are requesting, meaning your public key will be tied to your IP address.
+Relays also know which public keys you are requesting, meaning your public key will be tied to your IP address.

-# Privacy and third party media hosters
+### Image Uploads

 Some third party media hosters may be able to see, and share your IP address.

-# Direct Message Privacy
+### Direct Messages

 Only the message content is encrypted on Nostr: the sender, recipient and timestamp are visible to everyone.

-On [Iris](https://iris.to/) Visit your profile with a public key login or see someone else's profile with the View as... feature to experience the level of privacy firsthand.

-# Tor Support
-[Iris messenger](https://iris.to) can be used in [Tor Browser](https://www.torproject.org/download/).
-Tor nostr relays exist.
-Not all clients support Tor nostr relays.

 Read more on  known [privacy issues](https://consentonchain.github.io/blog/posts/nostr-privacy/) and other things.

 ---

 ## More info

 - [nostr.how](https://nostr.how/) by [Jeff Gardner](https://nostr.guru/p/npub1zuuajd7u3sx8xu92yav9jwxpr839cs0kc3q6t56vd5u9q033xmhsk6c2uc)